-Details: the total shift between both waves must be equal to p to guarantee fully out of phase waves and thus a zero net wave: ϕ-π3=π⇒ϕ=4π3 rad
+Details: the total shift between both waves must be equal to p to guarantee the waves are out of phase and thus result in a zero net wave: ϕ-π3=π⇒ϕ=4π3 rad .

 Complete the following sentence

 Consider y1x,t=sin(5x-20πt) and y2x,t=0.8sin(5x-20πt+π3).
-The resultant wave has an amplitude of 1.562 and shifted from the first wave by a constant phase of 0.46 rad.
+The resultant wave has an amplitude of 1.562 and is shifted from the first wave by a constant phase of 0.46 rad.

 Details: from equation (5.17), ym=1+0.64+0.8=1.562.
-From equation (5.18), sinβ=0.81.562⋅sinπ3=0.444⇒β=0.46 rad
+From equation (5.18), sinβ=0.81.562⋅sinπ3=0.444⇒β=0.46 rad.

 Summary

 Vibration or oscillation means a repetitive motion within a constant interval of time.
 It comes from an alternating switch between kinetic and potential energy during the motion.
-If this energy is conserved, osciallations are undamped.
+If this energy is conserved, oscillations are undamped.
 Otherwise, vibrations are damped.

 When a system oscillates without any external source of energy, oscillations are free and occur at a natural frequency depending only on the mass and stiffness of the system.
-The evolution of the system’s position with the time is termed response and is generally harmonic meaning exhibiting a sinusoidal expression.
-When external energy source intervenes at each cycle, oscillations are forced.
-In the most of the cases, the external excitation is harmonic having a frequency not related to the natural frequency of the system.
-The exciting frequency could be regulated; in case it equals the natural frequency a catastrophic phenomenon occurs leading to damage and failure: this is the resonance phenomenon.
-The existence of certain amounts of viscous damping reduces resonance damage.
+The evolution of the system’s position with the time is termed response and is generally harmonic, meaning it exhibits a sinusoidal expression.
+When an external energy source intervenes at each cycle, oscillations are forced.
+In most cases, the external excitation is harmonic having a frequency not related to the natural frequency of the system.
+The exciting frequency could be regulated; in this case, it equals the natural frequency and a catastrophic phenomenon occurs leading to damage and failure: this is the resonance phenomenon.
+The use of certain amounts of viscous damping reduces resonance damage.

-A wave is a disturbance propagation throughout a medium at a repetitive and arranged manner.
+A wave is a disturbance propagation through a medium in a repetitive and structured manner.
 Mathematically it has a sinusoidal expression depending on many characteristics.
-The amplitude of the wave denotes its maximum displacement; its wavelength denotes the distance separating two peaks or two valleys; its frequency denotes the number of cycles moving per unit time at a known location and its speed of propagation denoting the rate of space travelled and is no other that the ratio of the frequency over the wavelength.
+The amplitude of the wave denotes its maximum displacement; its wavelength denotes the distance separating two peaks or two valleys; its frequency denotes the number of cycles moving per unit time at a known location, and its speed of propagation denotes the rate of space traveled and is the ratio of the frequency to the wavelength.

 The frequency of a wave increases when the source moves toward the detector or vice-versa and decreases when it moves away: this is known as the Doppler effect.

-Multiple waves of same wavelength and frequency overlap together to lead to a new resultant wave by addition: this is known by the phenomenon of interference.
+Multiple waves of the same wavelength and frequency overlap to lead to a new resultant wave by addition: this is known as interference.

 Unit 6 – Optics and Acoustics